TheDarkSkyXD/PlayListify/docs/specifications/user_stories.md

     *   The service is exposed via an IPC handler that the frontend can call.

 ### Story 3.2: Download a Single Video via URL
-As a user, I want to download a single video from a YouTube URL, with options to select format, quality, subtitles, and save location.
+As a user, I want to download a single video from a YouTube URL that is not yet in my library, with options to select format, quality, subtitles, and save location.

 *   Acceptance Criteria:
-    *   The "+ Add" menu has a "Download Video" option that opens the "Download Video" dialog.
+    *   A global "Download Video" action is available (e.g., in the top navigation bar or a global menu), separate from playlist-specific actions.
+    *   This action opens a "Download Video" dialog where a user can paste a YouTube video URL.
     *   When a valid URL is pasted, the dialog automatically fetches and displays a video preview within 3 seconds.
     *   The dialog displays the default download path and provides a button for the user to change it.
     *   The dialog allows the user to select quality, format (MP4/MP3), and whether to "Include subtitles when available".